 Souvenirs Can Be A Big Mistake

 Which travel tips do you follow?
 I´d love to learn more about how to travel more sustainably.
-Where will your first travel go to, when you are able to travel again?
+Where will your first travel go, when you are able to travel again?

 Have an amazing weekend,